mrcbax/spacebar/README.md

 This software is in an early development stage and has the current issues:
 - Database does not dedup.
 Sorry.
 - Files that are one line(such as minified json) may fail to find spacebars if there are multiple spacebars.
+- On the creation of the default spacebar debug characters are printed.